International Exchange Program

 The World Awaits!

-The Western International Exchange Program gives you the opportunity to study at more than 137 different institutions in 39 countries around the world.
+International exchange programs at Western give you the opportunity to study at more than 137 different institutions in 39 countries around the world.

 Going on an exchange is easier than you think.
 Exchange students: